CEV Framework: A Central Bank Digital Currency Evaluation and Verification Framework With a Focus on Consensus Algorithms and Operating Architectures: CEV Framework

-We mainly discuss the evaluation sub-framework in Section III.
-The evaluation sub-framework includes two parts: consensus algorithm part which splits consensus algorithms into different components and analyses their impacts on CBDC systems, operating model part which provides two options to overcome business secrecy issues.
+The evaluation sub-framework includes two parts: the consensus algorithm part splits consensus algorithms into different components, and the operating architecture part introduces the overall architecture that consensus algorithms run.
+Next, we introduce how we recommend consensus algorithms and improve the overall operating architecture.